-Some aneurysms develop over the course of a person’s lifetime, some are inherited, and some are a result of brain injuries.
+Some aneurysms develop over the course of a person’s lifetime, some are inherited, and some result from brain injuries.

-Marfan’s syndrome is also an inherited condition and affects the genes that control the formation of the body’s connective tissue.
+Marfan’s syndrome is also inherited and affects the genes that control the formation of the body’s connective tissue.
 Damage to the structure of the arteries creates weaknesses that can lead to brain aneurysms.

 A traumatic brain injury can tear the tissue and create what’s known as a dissecting aneurysm.
 A serious infection in the body can lead to an aneurysm if the infection damages the arteries.
 Smoking and chronic high blood pressure are also sources of many brain aneurysms.

 Brain aneurysms can affect anyone, but people with atherosclerosis (hardening of the arteries) are at high risk of forming brain aneurysms.

-- abuse drugs
+- alcohol abuse